Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

 \subsubsection{Demeaning social groups}

-Demeaning social groups occurs when systems reinforce a representation of a particular group as of a lower social status ~\cite{Blodgett2020}.
-This type of representational harm speaks to what sociologist Patricia Hill Collins ~\cite{Collins_1999} calls controlling images, which refers to the discourses, images, or language used to marginalize or oppress a social group.
+In 2013, Latanya Sweeney \cite{Sweeney_2013} drew attention to how algorithmic systems can lead to demeaning treatment of certain social groups.
+This harm sub-type was also popularized by Safiya Noble in \textit{Algorithms of Oppression} \cite{Noble_2018}.
+Wang et al. describe demeaning of social groups to occur when they are ``cast as being lower status and less deserving of respect" ~\cite[p.
+5]{Wang_Barocas_Laird_Wallach_2022}.
+This type of representational harm speaks to what sociologist Patricia Hill Collins ~\cite{Collins_1999} calls \textit{controlling images}, referring to discourses, images, and language used to marginalize or oppress a social group.
 Controlling images include forms of human-animal confusion in image tagging systems ~\cite{Vincent_2018}, which reflect dehumanizing gendered and racialized discourses used to socially exclude and control Black, Indigenous, and other people of color ~\cite{Goff_Eberhardt_Williams_Jackson_2008}.
-Such controlling images have appeared in ranking and retrieval systems, including reinforcing false perceptions of criminality by displaying ads for bail bond businesses when searching for Black-sounding names versus white-sounding names ~\cite{Sweeney_2013}.
+Such controlling images have appeared in ranking and retrieval systems, including reinforcing false perceptions of criminality by displaying ads for bail bond businesses when searching for Black-sounding versus white-sounding names ~\cite{Sweeney_2013}.
 Similarly, patterns of demeaning imagery have been found in hateful natural language predictions about Muslim people ~\cite{Abid_Farooqi_Zou_2021}, and toxicity and sentiment classifiers that are more likely to classify descriptions or mentions of disabilities ~\cite{Sweeney_2013, Hutchinson_Prabhakaran_Denton_2020} and LGBTQ identities ~\cite{Welbl_2021, Thiago_Marcelo_Gomes_2021} as toxic or negative.
 As these identities are often weaponized, models struggle with the social nuance and context required to distinguish between hateful and non-hateful speech ~\cite{Welbl_2021}.